 Sometimes a clogged bathroom sink requires more than the old school plunger or a dose of Drano.
-In fact, we’re going to teach you 5 natural ways to unclog your bathroom sink.
+In fact, we’re going to teach you ways to unclog your drain.

 Bathroom sinks can be tricky as hair, soap scum, toothpaste and other grooming chemicals can form a nearly impenetrable clog.
 But before you call out a plumber, there are a number of alternative methods of unclogging that are extremely easy and, best of all, inexpensive.